EMBL-EBI-TSI/cpa-bioexcel-cwl/README.md

 To use this application in the ECP

  * Log into the ECP (https://cloud-portal.ebi.ac.uk/)
- * Define "Cloud Credentials" and "Deployment Parameters" as appropriate (see below for examples)
+ * Define some portal "Cloud Credentials" and "Deployment Parameters" as appropriate (see below for examples)
- * Define a "Configuration" (derived from "Cloud Credentials" and "Deployment Parameters")
+ * Define a portal "Configuration" (derived from "Cloud Credentials" and "Deployment Parameters")
  * Create a new project (by using this GitHub URL)
  * Select the project and use the "Configuration"
  * Click "DEPLOY"

 ## Testing

-To test a **deployed** VM (assuming a `workflow_url` value of `https://github.com/douglowe/biobb_hpc_cwl_md_list` -- visit that GitLab repo for up-to-date information, but it works with commit #97122f2 at least!)
+### To test a **deployed** VM

+These instructions assume that a `workflow_url` value of `https://github.com/douglowe/biobb_hpc_cwl_md_list` was specified, in which case visit that GitLab repo for up-to-date information, but it works with commit #97122f2 at least!

  * `ssh` into the VM
  * `(cwl_bioexcel) ubuntu@tsi1632989604005-1:~/cwl_bioexcel$ cd ../workflow/`